Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Fee Burning

 When withdrawing funds from a fee-recipient account a part of the balance is [burned](#fee-model).
-If the token is LRC we burn the amount immediately by calling `burn` on the LRC contract, otherwise we send the amount to the Loopring contract.
+If the token is LRC we burn the amount immediately by calling `burn` on the LRC token contract, otherwise we send the amount to the Loopring contract.
 There it can be withdrawn by the Loopring contract owner by calling `withdrawTheBurn` so that it can be used to buy LRC and burn it.
 In the future these funds will be sold directly on-chain in a decentralized way by using [Loopring's Oedax (Open-Ended Dutch Auction eXchange) protocol](https://medium.com/loopring-protocol/oedax-looprings-open-ended-dutch-auction-exchange-model-d92cebbd3667).

 ### Off-chain Withdrawal Request